Hello Drawing enthusiast! It’s Chou-Tac,

 For two days I amused myself with these, and the following is a quick overview of the results.
 I was clumsy and made a lot of mistakes.

-The majority of the work lay in practicing and continuing to tap into the wealth new people and connections around me.
+Most of the effort was devoted to consistent practice and reaching out to the wealth of new people and connections around me.

-But the most important step had already been taken: to have and act on the idea that adding other people’s techniques to my skillset would make me better at what I do.
+However, the most crucial step had already been made: embracing the idea-and acting on it-that learning from others and incorporating their techniques into my own skillset would ultimately make me better at what I do.

 Chou-Tac Chung – Watercolor Adidas sneakers, 2014